holaphil/garbarnation-aab73/content/pages/episodes/the-hoffrosehaus.md

   encrypted-media; gyroscope; picture-in-picture"
   allowfullscreen></iframe></div>
 seo:
-  title: Maplewood Garage Bar owner Steve  tour of The GarBar
+  title: GarBar tour of The HoffRoseHaus
   description: >-
     When the COVID-19 pandemic hit, Steve decided it was finally time to transform one side of their two car garage into something more useful, a